-Television viewers in the Denver area may have been in disbelief when they saw a Dogo argentino bite the face of news anchor, Kyle Dyer, on live TV on Valentine’s Day, 2012.
+Television viewers in the Denver area may have been in disbelief when they saw a Dogo Argentino bite the face of a news anchor, Kyle Dyer, on live TV on Valentine’s Day, 2012.

-Visit YouTube where videos of the attack are posted.
+Visit YouTube where several videos of the attack may be posted.

 Michael Robinson is now facing criminal misdemeanor charges.
 According to county law, Max caused bodily injury to Dyer because he was “off the premises of the owner but yet under control the owner”.
-This seems to be rather strange law to say the least!
+This seems to be a rather strange law, to say the least!

 Did the newscaster provoke this Dogo Argentino dog bite?